mathewgomas-alfred/mathewgomas.io/reference_manual/main_menu/view_menu.rst

 Fullscreen mode
     This will hide the system bar.
 Wrap Around Mode
     This will show the image as if tiled orthographically.
 Very useful for tiling 3d textures.
-Hit :kbd:`W` to quickly activate it.
+Hit the :kbd:`W` key to quickly activate it.
 Instant Preview
     Toggle :ref:`instant_preview` globally.
 Soft Proofing